libretro/libretro-database/README.md

 Libretro databases allow RetroArch to provide several catalogging functions:

 - __Validation__.
 Reject or accept files when using the [Import Scanner / Playlist Generator](https://docs.libretro.com/guides/roms-playlists-thumbnails/#working-with-playlists) based on whether the ROM checksum matches the checksum of a known verified completely intact (aka  "properly dumped") file.
 - __Game Naming__.
-Assign a definitive and uniform display name for each game file regardless of filename.
+Assign a definitive and uniform display name for each game in a playlist regardless of filename.
 - __Thumbnail Images__.
-Download and display thumbnail images for each game based on the uniform name assigned by the database, regardless of filename
+Download and display thumbnail images for each game based on the uniform name assigned by the database, regardless of filename.
+(Thumbnail assignment [note edit]] This can be considered a secondary function of Game Naming rather than the database itself.
+Note that thumbnails are not assigned by databases or by checksum.)
 - __Category Search__.
 A reference search (named "Explore") that allows the user to search for games by category criteria, e.g. by Developer, Release Year, Genre, and other attributes/metadata.
 - __Per-Game Information__.
 Provide an in-app viewable informational screen for each game (Game > Information > Database Entry)